hubs-creators/awesome-mozilla-hubs/README.md

 The Awesome Mozilla Hubs has been initiated to gather resources for Hubs creators and developers in a structured central place.
 You want to know what this is about and how to participate, then this event is for you!

-We will start with a fun activity — Duck racing/Parade.

-Event Schedule:
-- Introduction to the Awesome List: What is it about?
-- How to contribute?
-- Becoming a co-maintainer.

 View full event details: https://www.meetup.com/hubs-creators-meetup/events/286418490/

 ----